AndreaPasqualini/numerical_methods_macroeconomics/ta_sessions/README.md

 ## Structure of TA sessions

-This is a tentative schedule: even though most of the material is ready and present in this folder, unexpected things might come up.
+**This is a tentative schedule**: even though most of the material is ready and present in this folder, unexpected things might come up.
 However, this is what I will try to cover in each of the 6 meetings:

 1. Introduction to Numerical Methods in Macroeconomics and introduction to Python